greenaussie/borgbackup/README.md

 Modify .borg.env and paths in script to meet your needs.
 Copy .borg.env to /root.
 Copy the script to /etc/cron.daily and ensure executable.

 Use the commented commands to initialize your repositories, test and use!

+## Off site copy?

+A command like ``rsync -ra source destination`` will make a copy of the repo which could be on an external destination for off-site storage.